NetZero Coffee and the Traceability Seal

 The NetZero Coffee Traceability Label represents modernization, responsibility, and competitiveness.
 It connects sustainable practices, agricultural technology, and verifiable origin stories.

-For producers, this means valuation and preparation for the future.
+For producers, it means valorization and preparation for the future.
 For exporters and cooperatives, it means access to premium markets.
 For the consumer, it means trust.

-It is a certification that transforms coffee into a product of greater value, lower impact, and greater transparency.
+It is a certification that transforms coffee into a higher value product, with lower impact and greater transparency.